christopher-evans/mvsnerf-implementation/README.md

 * `.configs`: configuration files, used for selection of train/test/validation splits
 * `.experiments`: location for tensorboard logs and checkpoints

+## Code quality

+### Tests
+"""
+   Send a message to a recipient.

+   :param str sender: The person sending the message
+   :param str recipient: The recipient of the message
+   :param str message_body: The body of the message
+   :param priority: The priority of the message, can be a number 1-5
+   :type priority: integer or None
+   :return: the message id
+   :rtype: int
+   :raises ValueError: if the message_body exceeds 160 characters
+   :raises TypeError: if the message_body is not a basestring
+   """

 ## Tensorboard